nsungd/PunchKick/README.md

-# Milestone 2
+# Punch + Kick (wip)
+### Download my_project.gba to run (needs mGBA emulator)
 ## State Machine
-Title Screen - START to go to Instructions Instructions - SELECT to go back to Title, START to continue game Stage 1 - START to pause, beat Dummy to advance
+- Title Screen - START to go to Instructions
+- Instructions - SELECT to go back to Title, START to continue game
+- Stage 1 - START to pause, beat Dummy to advance
-Stage 2 - START to pause, beat Dummy to advance
+- Stage 2 - START to pause, beat Dummy to advance
-Stage 3 - START to pause, beat Dummy to win
+- Stage 3 - START to pause, beat Dummy to win
-Pause - START to go back to game, SELECT to go back to Title Win - START to go back to Title
+- Pause - START to go back to game, SELECT to go back to Title
+- Win - START to go back to Title

 ## Controls
 Left - Move left